Beginning farmers, ranchers grow as total farm numbers drop

 A 2020 Agricultural & Applied Economics Association article that served as a source in the experiment station study explains the complicated nature of comparing 2012 and 2017 statistics.
 The 2017 census allowed demographic data to be collected on up to four persons instead of three, as in the 2012 census.
 However, the Agricultural & Applied Economics Association article noted the method used to determine the “primary producer” for the 2017 census is comparable to the determination of the “principal operator” in the 2012 census, and the experiment station economists took that approach.

-The largest increase between 2012 and 2017 in beginning farms or ranches among minority “primary producers” was with Native Hawaiian and Pacific Islanders at a 44.7% increase to 933 farms.
+The largest increase between 2012 and 2017 in beginning farms or ranches among minority “primary producers” was with Native Hawaiian and Pacific Islanders at a 44.7 percent increase to 933 farms.
 Total farms operated by the group increased from 2,190 to 2,921 over that time.

 Access, trust key